Aaron100-prog/futurecasio.github.io/index.md

     <p><br></p>
     <p><br></p>
     <p><br></p>
-    <p>We would be very happy to use the donations to improve our products and to help various Foundations like researches for cancer or to help people, that are currently in war or in a 3rd world country.</p>
+    <p>Would you like to support other than buying and using our products?
+Then you can also donate to us here, which we use to improve our work and for various foundations such as cancer research or the environment.</p>
       <p><br></p>
       </center>
 </div>